U.S. ends J&J COVID-19 vaccine pause; shots to resume immediately - Up News Info

 The U.S. decision follows a similar one by the European Medicines Agency, which on Tuesday said the benefits of the J&J shot outweighed its risks and recommended adding a warning about unusual blood clots with low blood platelet counts to the vaccine’s product label.
 J&J resumed its rollout there.

-“It is an extraordinarily rare risk.
-A number of vaccines have an extraordinarily rare risk,” said Dr. Paul Offit of the University of Pennsylvania, a member of the FDA’s vaccine advisory panel.
+The J&J probe followed an investigation in Europe of the AstraZeneca PLC vaccine, with which similar cases of blood clots were first identified.
+Dr. Peter Marks of the FDA said the cases appear so similar that a doctor would not be able to tell which vaccine caused them.

+Both the J&J and AstraZeneca vaccine use different versions of a cold virus to deliver instructions for making coronavirus proteins into cells to produce an immune response.
+Marks said studies are underway to determine whether the adenovirus or something else is behind the rare blood clots.

-Dr. William Moss, executive director of the International Vaccine Access Center at the Johns Hopkins Bloomberg School of Public Health, said the vaccine should be used with warnings of the risk as it will help advance the vaccination effort.
+Dr. William Moss, executive director of the International Vaccine Access Center at the Johns Hopkins Bloomberg School of Public Health, said the J&J vaccine will help advance the vaccination effort.

 “Giving people the choice to receive a single-dose vaccine will help get more people vaccinated faster and will better protect some populations, such as those who are homeless or incarcerated,” Moss said by email.